ckettell/CV/README.md

 When at university, I co-founded an even-planning team and focused on the growth of the night.
 To do so, I used channels such as Facebook to reach students throughout the city.
 As the team matured, I was able move into project management; this made me responsible for the negotiation with venues and artists as well as logistical problems during the events.

+### Attention to Detail

+My most recent role was at NMPi, a digital-marketing agency, where I was responsible for reporting and handling large budgets across an array of clients.
+To uncover opportunities and minimise mistakes, I moved the bulk of activity to the data-visialisation platform Data Studio.
+This gave my team and I more clarity of activity and the different variables in play.